 The following are some of the ways that you can do to prevent these hazards;

 - Do not jump, instead grab your body up to get into the forklift

 - Make sure that you have safe footings; know what you are undertaking, make it intentionally and slowly

 - Take the handhold and have a safe trip.
-Do not make use of the steering wheel to get into the forklift – it might move which will cause to you to lose balance
+Do not make use of the steering wheel to get into the forklift – it might move, which will cause you to lose balance

 - Inspect your boots or shoes if there is any grease or other slippery items